The Class 101 College Planning Franchise Story

 In October 1998, Tom began working in the Louisville, Kentucky, area.
 Business grew, and Class 101’s second location was opened in Louisville in 1999.
 In 2000, Class 101 expanded outside the Bluegrass State, working with students in Ohio, Indiana and West Virginia.
 Today he and his staff work in their second Lexington office location after outgrowing the first home office.
 The Class 101 headquarters is filled with college brochures, and bulletin boards are covered with graduation announcements from former clients — all successful graduates or on their way to becoming successful college graduates.

 Class 101 continued rapid expansion.
 After hitting the 1,000-student milestone, Tom began the franchising process in 2007.
-In 2008 the first official Class 101 franchise office opened its doors in Louisville.
-In 2016 the company expanded to North Carolina with a Wilmington location with goals to open 100 total franchise locations by 2020.
+In 2008 the first official Class 101 franchise office opened its doors in Louisville and we’ve experienced rapid growth in the years since.

 Own a rewarding business with a bright future